 Example 1: Multiple Tabular Sources¶

-Suppose we have a table that represent people:
+Suppose we have a table that represents people:

 and a table that represents their roles in a company: